railsagency/rails_coding_quiz/README.md

+# LD Studios Taco Shop.
+Build a Taco Ordering API!
+Yum!

+## We're Looking For in a candidate

+  1. Knowledge of Ruby on Rails.
+  2. Can work with technologies (i.e. Angular) that you may not have seen before.
+  3. Can work independently and troubleshoot issues with minimal requirements or guidance.

-Requirements
+## Requirements

-Step 1: Build a Rails API that responds to the following endpoints:
+#### Step 1: Build a Rails API that responds to the following endpoints:

   1. `GET /tacos` - Returns a list of all tacos in the database
   2. `POST /tacos` - Creates a taco with the given parameters